 When you take a cruise by yourself, you get to travel to the destinations of your choice without having to navigate planning a solo trip.
 You’re around people but can still retreat to the quiet of your private stateroom.
 And if and when you feel like socialising, simply head down the corridor to the nearest bar, pool deck, or game room.

-If the idea of travelling alone gives you pause, it might be because you’re concerned about feeling safe on your own, particularly in a foreign country where you may or may not speak the language.
+The thought of travelling alone, especially as a female, may be worrying because of safety concerns, particularly in a foreign country where you may not speak the language.

 A solo cruise lets you indulge your wanderlust without the potential vulnerabilities of solo travel.
 Excursions give you the freedom to leave the ship and sightsee with an escorted group, and the crew checks to make sure everyone has made it back on board.